d2l-ai/d2l-en/chapter_introduction/intro.md

 :width:`500px`

-As you can see, there's a cat in the picture, and a rooster, a dog and a donkey, with some trees in the background.
+As you can see, there's a cat in the picture, and a rooster, a dog, a donkey and a bird, with some trees in the background.
 Depending on what we want to do with our model ultimately, treating this as a binary classification problem might not make a lot of sense.
-Instead, we might want to give the model the option of saying the image depicts a cat *and* a dog *and* a donkey *and* a rooster.
+Instead, we might want to give the model the option of saying the image depicts a cat *and* a dog *and* a donkey *and* a rooster *and* a bird.

 The problem of learning to predict classes that are *not mutually exclusive* is called multi-label classification.
 Auto-tagging problems are typically best described as multi-label classification problems.
 Think of the tags people might apply to posts on a tech blog, e.g., 'machine learning', 'technology', 'gadgets', 'programming languages', 'linux', 'cloud computing', 'AWS'.
 A typical article might have 5-10 tags applied because these concepts are correlated.
 Posts about 'cloud computing' are likely to mention 'AWS' and posts about 'machine learning' could also deal with 'programming languages'.

 We also have to deal with this kind of problem when dealing with the biomedical literature, where correctly tagging articles is important because it allows researchers to do exhaustive reviews of the literature.
 At the National Library of Medicine, a number of professional annotators go over each article that gets indexed in PubMed to associate it with the relevant terms from MeSH, a collection of roughly 28k tags.
 This is a time-consuming process and the annotators typically have a one year lag between archiving and tagging.
 Machine learning can be used here to provide provisional tags until each article can have a proper manual review.
 Indeed, for several years, the BioASQ organization has [hosted a competition](http://bioasq.org/) to do precisely this.

 #### Search and ranking

 Sometimes we don't just want to assign each example to a bucket or to a real value.
 In the field of information retrieval, we want to impose a ranking on a set of items.
 Take web search for example, the goal is less to determine whether a particular page is relevant for a query, but rather, which one of the plethora of search results should be displayed for the user.
 We really care about the ordering of the relevant search results and our learning algorithm needs to produce ordered subsets of elements from a larger set.
 In other words, if we are asked to produce the first 5 letters from the alphabet, there is a difference between returning ``A B C D E`` and ``C A B E D``.
 Even if the result set is the same, the ordering within the set matters nonetheless.

 One possible solution to this problem is to score every element in the set of possible sets along with a corresponding relevance score and then to retrieve the top-rated elements.
 [PageRank](https://en.wikipedia.org/wiki/PageRank) is an early example of such a relevance score.
 One of the peculiarities is that it didn't depend on the actual query.
 Instead, it simply helped to order the results that contained the query terms.
 Nowadays search engines use machine learning and behavioral models to obtain query-dependent relevance scores.
 There are entire conferences devoted to this subject.

 <!-- Add / clean up-->

 #### Recommender systems

 Recommender systems are another problem setting that is related to search and ranking.
 The problems are similar insofar as the goal is to display a set of relevant items to the user.
 The main difference is the emphasis on *personalization* to specific users in the context of recommender systems.
 For instance, for movie recommendations, the results page for a SciFi fan and the results page for a connoisseur of Woody Allen comedies might differ significantly.

 Such problems occur, e.g. for movie, product or music recommendation.
 In some cases, customers will provide explicit details about how much they liked the product (e.g. Amazon product reviews).
 In some other cases, they might simply provide feedback if they are dissatisfied with the result (skipping titles on a playlist).
 Generally, such systems strive to estimate some score $y_{ij}$, such as an estimated rating or probability of purchase, given a user $u_i$ and product $p_j$.

 Given such a model, then for any given user, we could retrieve the set of objects with the largest scores $y_{ij}$, which are then used as a recommendation.
 Production systems are considerably more advanced and take detailed user activity and item characteristics into account when computing such scores.
 The following image is an example of deep learning books recommended by Amazon based on personalization algorithms tuned to the author's preferences.

 ![Deep learning books recommended by Amazon.](../img/deeplearning_amazon.png)

 #### Sequence Learning

 So far we've looked at problems where we have some fixed number of inputs and produce a fixed number of outputs.
 Before we considered predicting home prices from a fixed set of features: square footage, number of bedrooms, number of bathrooms, walking time to downtown.
 We also discussed mapping from an image (of fixed dimension), to the predicted probabilities that it belongs to each of a fixed number of classes, or taking a user ID and a product ID, and predicting a star rating.
 In these cases, once we feed our fixed-length input into the model to generate an output, the model immediately forgets what it just saw.

 This might be fine if our inputs truly all have the same dimensions and if successive inputs truly have nothing to do with each other.
 But how would we deal with video snippets?
 In this case, each snippet might consist of a different number of frames.
 And our guess of what's going on in each frame might be much stronger if we take into account the previous or succeeding frames.
 Same goes for language.
-One popular deep learning problem is machine translation: the task of ingesting sentences in some source language and predicting their translation in another language.
+One popular deep learning problem is machine
+translation: the task of ingesting sentences in some source language and predicting their translation in another language.

 These problems also occur in medicine.
 We might want a model to monitor patients in the intensive care unit and to fire off alerts if their risk of death in the next 24 hours exceeds some threshold.
 We definitely wouldn't want this model to throw away everything it knows about the patient history each hour, and just make its predictions based on the most recent measurements.

-These problems are among the more exciting applications of machine learning and they are instances of *sequence learning*.
+These problems are among the most exciting applications of machine learning and they are instances of *sequence learning*.
 They require a model to either ingest sequences of inputs or to emit sequences of outputs (or both!).
 These latter problems are sometimes referred to as ``seq2seq`` problems.
 Language translation is a ``seq2seq`` problem.
 Transcribing text from spoken speech is also a ``seq2seq`` problem.
 While it is impossible to consider all types of sequence transformations, a number of special cases are worth mentioning:

 ##### Tagging and Parsing